 Exclusive Democracy, Canada’s current “top-down” form of democracy, has evolved into a political system that generates highly polarized citizens, highly polarized political parties, and highly polarized government.
-Exclusive Democracy has, for example, served to continually widen the inequality chasm: The rich are becoming richer and the poor are becoming poorer as the growth in the width of the chasm accelerates.

-The principal intention of democracy is to have communication flow from the people to government, where the needs will be turned into national policy and “laws of the land”.
+The principal intention of democracy is to have communication flow from the people to government, where the expressed needs will be turned into national policy and “laws of the land”.
 Unfortunately, the political parties, in their overwhelming need to be in power, have reversed the voter communication process.
-Whereas the MPs were to carry the message from the voters, those representatives now deliver the party platform to the voters.
+Whereas the MPs were to carry the message from the constituents, those representatives now deliver the party elite’s exclusive platform to the voters.
 The resulting polarization of parties, along ideological lines, has created an inequality gap in society which manifests in ever-widening standard of living differentials which are evident to the populace, and not happily so.

 “… In fact, political prejudice has become our most accepted form of bigotry. … What today’s voters see is not a candidate, or a set of policy proposals, but a party affiliation … a political label …, a symbolic colour.
 But imagine a world without such labels.”